youmni/aklaa/README.md

 ```

 2. **Copy `.env.example` to `.env` in the root of the project**:
-Rename the env.example file to .env.
-Then fill in all values with the correct information for your environment.

 3. **Start the project with Docker Compose**:
 ```bash